 Watch our tailor, Betty, demonstrate how to tie an African print fabric head wrap in Tanzania:

-The below examples shows a simple tote bag style that our tailors made in Tanzania using brightly coloured African wax print fabric.
+The below example shows a simple tote bag style that our tailor-made in Tanzania using bold African wax print fabric.
 They also make great gifts if you are stuck at home and would like to make a present for someone who lives with you or that you can easily post to a friend/relative as they can be folded fairly small.

 For all Yogis out there, do you have a yoga mat bag to keep your mat clean and easy to store at home?
 The below photo shows the yoga mat bags we made with a simple shoulder strap and drawstring tie.
 You could also make a simple strap that ties around your mat.

-For more bag design inspiration definitely take a look on Pinterest and YouTube.
+For more bag design inspiration definitely take a look at Pinterest and YouTube.